frc461/scoutify-client/README.md

 Installation
 ------------

-Clone, cd to directory, install node webkit and relevant parts, and then run `nw ../scoutify-client/`.
+Clone, cd to directory, install node webkit and relevant parts, and then run `nw .` from the root directory of this repo.

 ALTERNATIVELY you can in some GUI's drag and drop the scoutify-client folder on the executable.